 I spent the last few weeks connecting with product managers, corporate training managers, and HR heads – asking them to suggest webinar platforms that are free and can be used by individual professionals.

 This helped me learn which free webinar programs they would prefer and why – so that I could share my personal experience with you.
-So, let’s begin.
+Here’s a sneak peek at these tools:

 1. WebinarNinja